ehn-dcc-development/hcert-kotlin/README.md

 Sample data objects are provided in `SampleData`, with special thanks to Christian Baumann.

 Classes in `ehn.techiop.hcert.kotlin.data` provide more meaningful names for data deserialized from an HCERT structure.
-It can be converted using `GreenCertificate.fromEuSchema(eudgcObject)`.
+It can be converted using `GreenCertificate.fromEuSchema(eudccObject)`.
 Those classes can also be de-/serialized with [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization), i.e. `Cbor.encodeToByteArray()` or `Cbor.decodeFromByteArray<GreenCertificate>()`.

 These classes also use `ValueSetEntry` objects, that are loaded from the valuesets of the dgc-schema.
 These provide additional information, e.g. for the key "EU/1/20/1528" to map to the vaccine "Comirnaty".